I, Robot (1964 The Outer Limits)

 "I, Robot" is an episode of the original The Outer Limits television show.
-It first aired on 14 November 1964, during the second season.
+It first aired on November 14, 1964, during the second season.
 It was remade under the same title in 1995.
 Leonard Nimoy appeared in both versions.

 Opening narration

 Plot

-Defence attorney Thurman Cutler is coaxed out of retirement to take the case for the defence of a robot, Adam Link, against the charge that it willfully murdered its creator Dr. Charles Link.
+Defence attorney Thurman Cutler is coaxed out of retirement to take the case for the defense of a robot, Adam Link, against the charge that it willfully murdered its creator Dr. Charles Link.
 Placed on trial, Adam sits alone in the courtroom, apart from his only friend Nina Link, the professor's niece.
 Testimony reveals that once Adam was activated he began a trial and error process of learning like that of a child.
 This suggests that some of his later acts, construed as violent, were in fact a matter of the mechanical man not understanding his own strength, or subtle or vague areas of human thought and emotions.
-Unfortunately the defence never fully recovers from the revelation that Adam read the novel Frankenstein while absorbing all the books in the Doc's library, and the judge pronounces the robot guilty, even though the Doc's death was accidental.
+Unfortunately the defense never fully recovers from the revelation that Adam read the novel Frankenstein while absorbing all the books in the Doc's library, and the judge pronounces the robot guilty, even though the Doc's death was accidental.
 Before Adam can be hauled away to be dismantled, he breaks free of his bonds outside the courthouse to throw a child aside from the path of an oncoming truck, but is smashed into scrap metal in the process.
 Cutler notes sardonically: "That terrible monster won't ever harm anybody again."